henley-regatta/adventofcode2021/README.md

   geometric-manipulation functions because _I KNOW_ part 2 is going to drop the obvious "constrain yourself to this small grid" restriction.
 And then at some point I got bored and went for the simple answer anyway.
+  * `python/day22part2.py` - Yup, there goes the restriction.
+Part1's naïve
+  algorithm _would_ work, provided you had petabytes of memory available.
+I quickly grasped the essence of the problem: Keep a list of cuboids, when adding a new one see which ones it intersects with and track the remainders.
+Took ~1 week to implement the necessary cubic functions (principally `cubicRemainder()` to work out the cuboids _remaining_ after subtracting an intersection from a master).
+  Then I got stuck with the master algorithm, my main mistake being that I was always keeping track of "both sides" of an intersection operation, which is both incredibly slow and, er, wrong.
+I eventually found someone's answer online that I could actually understand to give me the key missing insight which is that what's required is to "clear all the cuboids out of the way" of the new cuboid being dealt with (using the aforementioned `cubicRemainder()` function to drop volumes "in the way"), and then at the end either insert the new cuboid (for an "on" operation) or just ignore it (for an "off").
+After that it was a simple matter of a full days' debugging to work out that one corner-cuboid operation had a misplaced dimension that somehow managed to avoid all my test cases without showing up and, boomshanka, an answer.
+On the plus side, I learned enough about `matplotlib` to confidently plot 3d cubes in Python.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.